windmaple/LLM_from_scratch.JAX/README.md

 1. Spin up your TPU VM and ssh into it
 2. Download the notebook
 3. Pip install kaggle and get your [kaggle.json](https://www.kaggle.com/docs/api)
+4. Pip install jupyter
-4. Start a tmux or screen session and then run the notebook like this (an alternative is to convert it to a `.py` file):
+5. Start a tmux or screen session and then run the notebook like this (an alternative is to convert it to a `.py` file):
    `export WANDB_API_KEY=$your_key; time jupyter execute GPT2_pretrain.ipynb`
-5. There won't be much logging shown in the console, but don't worry, everything is directed to your W&B so you can see the output there
+6. There won't be much logging shown in the console, but don't worry, everything is directed to your W&B so you can see the output there

 ## Monitoring TPU usage